sammigachuhi/my_django/docs/21-render-geodjango.md

-# Chapter 21
+# Chapter 21: Render a Geodjango app

 ## Prerequisites

 This chapter shall detail how to host your geodjango application on Render.
-It may not be the ideal, but hosting will follow one or more of the following steps.
+This may not be the ideal procedure, but hosting will follow one or more of the following steps.

 First, install the `gunicon`, `whitenoise` and `psycopg2-binary` packages.